 • To mute a bass note without playing another, press [Shift] or [Ctrl] or [Alt] and left click the appropriate grid position where you want the note to end (or use the middle button on a 3-button mouse at the desired location).
 A purple/brown rectangle appears.
-The currently sounding bass note is cut off at this point.
+The currently sounding bass note is cut off at this point (NB: The mute must be in the same octave as the previous bass note or it may not be saved by the pattern editor).